statsbiblioteket/digital-pligtaflevering-aviser-tools/newspaper/newspaper-prompt-doms-ingester/README.md

  are ingested as datastreams.
  * For the newspaper project there is factory method SimpleFedoraIngester.getNewspaperInstance() which returns an ingester configured for newspaper batch-ingest.

+The ingester uses the properties file config.properties for configuration of the application.
+The file config.properties.default is added for configuration suggestion during test.

+**Format expectation and application configuration**

+During ingestion the ingester expects that there is always delivered pdf and xml pair in the pages folder.
+It then ingests the name of the two files as, and the full file-name.

+Example:
+This source:
+B20160811-RT1/verapdf/udgave1/pages/20160811-verapdf-udgave1-page001.pdf
+B20160811-RT1/verapdf/udgave1/pages/20160811-verapdf-udgave1-page001.xml

+Is ingested as this:
+B20160811-RT1/verapdf/udgave1/pages/20160811-verapdf-udgave1-page001.pdf
+B20160811-RT1/verapdf/udgave1/pages/20160811-verapdf-udgave1-page001

+Ind this source:
+B20160811-RT1/verapdf/udgave1/articles/20160811-verapdf-udgave1-article002.xml

+Is ingested as this:
+B20160811-RT1/verapdf/udgave1/articles/20160811-verapdf-udgave1-article002

+**Test setup**

+Start with a clean vagrant